-For seafood lovers, try fresh crabs, shellfish, prawns and fish for plain steaming or grilling.
-All this to wash down with fresh coconut water or a local alcoholic beverage called Tuak.
+For seafood lovers, try fresh crabs, shellfish, prawns, and fish for plain steaming or grilling.
+All this to wash down with clean coconut water or a local alcoholic beverage called Tuak.

 Malaysian street food is not only delicious, filling – not to mention ridiculously cheap.

 So, where are the Best Places for a Holiday in Malaysia?

 The top three not-to-miss destinations take in the country’s incredible landscape of beach and paradise islands, wildlife and the rainforest, and shopping in the cosmopolitan cities.